bonghwanoh/bonghwanoh.github.io/index.md

 <br/>

 # Experience
-* Lecturer (ASSISTANT PROFESSOR), Xi'an Jiaotong-Liverpool University, 2020 to Present
+* Assistant Professor, Xi'an Jiaotong-Liverpool University, 2020 to Present
+  * Director of ERDI (Education, Research and Development Institute), 2024 ~ Current
+  * Program Director, 2021 ~ 2024
 * Senior Researcher, Agency for Defense Development (ADD), Daejeon, Korea, 2019 to 2020
   * Development of an advanced satellite system for military communications.